This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Urinating less than usual or not at all

-- Sunken soft spot on the top of the head if your child is less than 1 year old
+- Sunken soft spot on the top of the head if your child is younger than 1 year

 When should I contact my child's healthcare provider?